peterlydiard/mini-synth/README.md

 Can the program structure be modified to make maximum use of a processor with multiple CPU cores? (numpy is believed to do this automatically for some functions.)

-Does the sampled waveform create noticeable pitch/period jitter on square aand sawtooth waveforms?
+Does the sampled waveform create noticeable pitch/period jitter on square and sawtooth waveforms?

 Are there performance limits in the pygame.mixer module that cause pausing during a high note rate?

 If different instruments have different ranges, where should the mapping from key numbers to tone frequencies be done?
+Use MIDI key numbers?

 For a sequencer, how should note length be adjusted according to changes in tempo.